The Complete Guide to Probiotics

 • Higher CFU counts aren't necessarily better—strain appropriateness matters more

-• Products should guarantee the CFU count through the expiration date, not just at manufacture
+• Premium products should guarantee the CFU count through the expiration date, not just at manufacture

 Probiotics must survive stomach acid to reach your intestines alive.

-• Look for products with delayed-release capsules or technology that protects bacteria
+• Look for premium products with delayed-release capsules or technology that protects bacteria

 • Shelf-stable vs. refrigerated: Both can be effective if properly formulated